 - N = the cumulative normal distribution function whose value is calculated at d1 and d2, where:

 - d1 = [ln(V/D) + (r + 1/2 sigmaa2)*T] / [sigmaa*(root(T)]

 In equation (1a), there are two unknowns: the market value of assets (V) and volatility of asset value (sigmaa).
 However, it is also possible to derive another equation from (1a).

 Take the mathematical expectation of (1a) after differentiating both sides of the equations:

 Volatility of equity (Sigmae) = Function of (book value of liabilities, market value of assets, volatility of assets, time horizon) (2)

 Again, this equation can be understood by using the Black-Scholes formula as an example.
 By taking the first derivative on both sides of (1a), and applying the expectation operator, one obtains the following expression:

 sigmae = [N(d1)*V*sigmaa] / E (2a)

-What is our estimate of Probability of Default (PD)?
+What is our estimate of the Probability of Default (PD)?
 Do you remember your Black Scholes analysis?
 What is the probability that ST > X?
 Is that what you need?
-In this case default will occur when ST < X?
+In this case, default will occur when ST < X?
 What is the probability that ST < X?
 Our old friend N(-d2).
-That is your estimate for probability of default.
+That is your estimate for the probability of default.